Montana-Media-Arts/webDesignFall2024/_docs/topic-05/04-head-elements/page-01.md

 ```

-The following pages provide you a proper order of placement of elements within the `<head>`; however, there is no strict documentation on this order.
+The following pages provide you with a proper order of placement of elements within the `<head>`; however, there is no strict documentation on this order.